-- ✓ Tines are across from each other. - ✓ Tines are against the outer surface of the left inner holder plate.
+✓ Tines are against the outer surface of the left inner holder plate.

-- ✓ Tips point inward toward the transmission housing. - ✓ The cutting edges will enter the soil first when the tiller moves forward. - B. Place two left-curved times (unshaded in Figure 8) opposite each other on the bolts, overlapping the times installed in Step 2-A. Make sure that the times are positioned as follows: - ✓ These tines are also across from each other. - ✓ Tips point outward toward the sides of the tiller. - ✓ The cutting edges will enter the soil first when the tiller moves forward. - C. Add lock washers and nuts to all four bolts and tighten securely.
+✓ Tips point inward toward the transmission housing. ✓ The cutting edges will enter the soil first when the tiller moves forward.

+B. Place two left-curved tines (unshaded in Figure 8) opposite each other on the bolts, over-lapping the tines installed in Step 2-A. Make sure that the tines are positioned as follows:

+These tines are also across from each other.
+Tips point outward toward the sides of the tiller. ✓ The cutting edges will enter the soil first when the tiller moves forward.